PhotoboothProject/PhotoboothProject.github.io/src/index.md

 ---

-# Photobooth v4
+# Photobooth

 A Photobooth web interface for Linux and Windows.

 Photobooth was initially developped by Andre Rinas to use on a Raspberry Pi, you can find his source [here](https://github.com/andreknieriem/photobooth).
-In 2019 Andreas Blaesius picked up the work and continued to work on the source.
+In 2019 Andreas Skomski picked up the work and continued to work on the source.
 With the help of the community Photobooth grew to a powerfull Photobooth software with a lot of features and possibilities.